Mining pools are groups of cooperating miners who agree to share block rewards in proportion to their contributed mining hash power.

 |Antpool||1.5-4%||PPLNS and PPS|

 The list below details the biggest Bitcoin mining pools:

-F2Pool is based in China.
-It mines about 13% of all blocks.
+Foundry USA is based in America.
+It mines about 30% of all Bitcoin blocks.

-Poolin is a public pool which mines about 10% of all blocks.
+ViaBTC is a public pool which mines about 9% of all blocks.
 They are based in China, but have a website fully available in English.

 Binance Pool is a fast growing pool owned and operated by Malta-based exchange Binance.